Title

 The Revised Accountancy Law standardizes and regulates accounting education, examination, and practice in the Philippines, imposing penalties for false statements and fraud, establishing requirements for foreign accountants, and integrating the accountancy profession to ensure competence and ethical conduct.

-The objectives are (a) to standardize and regulate accounting education; (b) to govern the examination for registration of certified public accountants; and (c) to supervise, control, and regulate the practice of accountancy in the Philippines.
+It provides for: (a) the standardization and regulation of accounting education; (b) the examination for registration of certified public accountants (CPAs); and (c) the supervision, control, and regulation of the practice of accountancy in the Philippines.

-The Board of Accountancy is composed of a chairman and six members appointed by the President upon recommendation of the Professional Regulation Commission.
+It consists of a chairman and six (6) members appointed by the President upon recommendation of the Professional Regulation Commission (PRC).

 Analyze Cases Smarter, Faster